selskiyvrach/GameObjectPooling/README.md

 API

-    - call GetPool to get fresh new pool of requested GameObject copies of requested quantity
+    - call GetPool to get fresh new pool of requested game object copies of requested quantity

     - call ClearPool to destroy all it's items